 With our dedicated artist faculty and staff, our offerings and accomplishments are unrivaled in the world.
 Let a Meadowmount summer give you the edge you need to win that scholarship, job or competition.

 Meet the Director

-Meadowmount Director Eric Larsen has been the Director of the Piano Program at Meadowmount since 1991 and performs with the Meadowmount Trio.
-He is currently on the Artist Faculty and Chair of the Piano Area at the University of North Carolina School of the Arts.
+Meadowmount Director Eric Larsen has been the Director of the Piano Program at Meadowmount since 1993 and performs with the Meadowmount Trio.
+He is Professor Emeritus at the University of North Carolina School of the Arts.

 He has been heard in the major concert halls of Europe, South America, Russia, Asia and the United States as soloist and collaborator with leading recitalists.
 As the recipient of major grants from the Mellon Foundation and the Mary Duke Biddle Foundation, he has done extensive research on the Grieg Manuscript Collection in the Bergen, Norway Bibliotek.
 Mr. Larsen has given solo piano and chamber music master classes throughout the United States, Russia, South America, China and Taiwan.

 His students have won major prizes in the UNISA, South Africa International Competition, Busoni, Casagrande, Bartok-Kabalevsky and Josef Hofmann Competitions as well as the International Bach Competition and the Cincinnati World Competition.
 Mr. Larsen has recorded for Albany, Bay Cities, Melodiya, Russian Disc, and New World.

 Mr. Larsen received a B.M. degree with distinction from the University of Wisconsin and a M.M. from the Manhattan School of Music.
 His teachers have included Dora Zaslavsky and Artur Baslam in New York, Pierre Sancan in Paris, and Benjamin Kaplan in London.